PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Eh, her husband owned this inn.
 He died and that's her hand of cards."

 "Hmm," the stranger grunted, as he tucked into his dinner in earnest.

-"So, uh, what's with the dismal garb, friend?
+"So, uh, while we're asking questions, what's with the dismal garb, friend?
 If you are in the market for some more impressive threads, I have a fine store a few steps away."

 "Ah, yes.
 A merchant.
 You would be.
 And as for the dismal garb, I prefer the term humble.
 I am a, uh, wandering scholar, in search of knowledge."